mahabub657fy3/ICGN/README.md

 ## 📥 Pretrained Checkpoints

-We provide pretrained generator and conditioner weights for all surrogate models and protocols.
+We provide pretrained generator and conditioner weights for N8 protocol.
 Download and place them under the corresponding `checkpoints_{dataset}/{model_type}/` directory.

 ### ImageNet